 Suppression of elastic self-scattering ($\chi_1 \chi_1 \rightarrow \chi_1 \chi_1$) at low velocities is a very powerful phenomenological necessity when addressing the tension between satellite survival and dwarf galaxy cores~\cite{Vogelsberger:2012ku}.
 If elastic and inelastic scatterings are equivalent, $v^{-4}$ cross-section in satellites would be expected to increase, which violates the Draco constraint~\cite{ODonnell:2025pkw}.

-To block elastic scattering,we impose a dark $\mathbb{Z}_2$ parity.The fields therefore undergo the following transformations:
+To block elastic scattering, we impose a dark $\mathbb{Z}_2$ parity.
+The fields then undergo the following transformations:

-To an anti-symmetric symmetry, a general renormalizable Yukawa-type interaction between a scalar and fermions is strictly off-diagonal:
+Under this antisymmetric symmetry, a general renormalizable Yukawa-type interaction between the scalar and fermions is strictly off-diagonal:

-Note that while the $\mathbb{Z}_2$ symmetry forbids the tree-level elastic vertex $\bar{\chi}_1 \chi_1 \phi$, residual elastic scattering is induced at the one-loop level via box diagrams involving two scalar exchanges.
-However, these contributions are suppressed by an additional factor of $\alpha_s^2$ and are parametrically small ($\sigma_\text{el} \sim \sigma_\text{in} \times 10^{-4}$), ensuring they do not violate the stringent self-interaction bounds from satellite galaxies~\cite{ODonnell:2025pkw}.
+Note that while the $\mathbb{Z}_2$ symmetry forbids the tree-level elastic vertex $\bar{\chi}_1 \chi_1 \phi$, residual elastic scattering is induced at one loop via box diagrams involving two scalar exchanges.
+However, these contributions are negligible, as demonstrated in Appendix~\ref{app:scattering}, and therefore do not violate stringent self-interaction bounds from satellite galaxies~\cite{ODonnell:2025pkw}.